 Everyone feels sad or down from time to time, but this does not necessarily mean you are depressed.
 Depression is the intense feeling of sadness, hopelessness, or irritability that is ongoing – lasting weeks, months or even years.
 The symptoms of depression can have a big impact on our daily life, long term physical and mental health, work, and relationships.
 However, depression is treatable, and help is available to recognise the signs, and address it.

-Over 270 million people worldwide experience the symptoms of depression.
+One in seven Australians will experience depression in their lifetime, which is equivalent to 2.83 million people.
+And one in 16 Australians is currently experiencing depression .
 It can affect people from all ages and backgrounds, and can be triggered by underlying biological factors (such as family history or physical health), or external contributing factors (such as chronic illnesses, personal losses, or relationship breakdowns).

 As well as diverse triggers, there is a large range of potential signs and symptoms of depression, which will differ with each person.